tds333/simver/SimpleVersioning.rst

 patch, build, count are always compared numerically.
 Example: 1.1.1 < 2.1.1 < 2.2.1 < 2.2.2.
-If different version schemes are compared the comparison is done number by number and if all are equal the longer sheme wins.
+If different version schemes are compared the comparison is done number by number and if all are equal the longer scheme wins.
 Ex.
 2.4.5 < 2.4.5.0

 7. If you don't need or want the API guarantees and another versioning scheme